obiyoag/care_2025_pages/_pages/general_pages/home.md

 ## Submission

 After registration, we will assign participants an account to login into our evaluation platform.
 Participants can directly upload your predictions and docker via the website.

-## Awards

-We are also pleased to announce the **CARE 2025 Paper Awards**, which will recognize outstanding contributions across all tracks:

-- **Best Paper Award:** $500
-- **Runner-Up Awards:** $300 × 2

-### Paper Submission

-Please refer to our [paper submission guidance](/care_2025/paper_submission).
+For paper submission, please refer to our [paper submission guidance](/care_2025/paper_submission).

+**Contact**: If you have any questions, please feel free to contact: [care25challenge@163.com](mailto:care25challenge@163.com) or [care25challenge@outlook.com](mailto:care25challenge@outlook.com).

 ## Timeline